jellos/pykakuro/index.rst

       order for this value to have been calculated.
 Otherwise, attempting to access it will raise an AttributeError.

-      TODO: could make this a property and lazily calculate this value
+      TODO: make this a property and lazily calculate this value

 .. toctree::
    :maxdepth: 2